jmbruel/netlify/content/home/teachings.md

   # gradient_end = "SkyBlue"

   # Background image.
-  # image = "background.jpg"  # Name of image in `static/media/`.
+  #image = "tuxteacher.png"  # Name of image in `static/media/`.
-  # image_darken = 0.6  # Darken the image?
+  #image_darken = 0.1  # Darken the image?
 Range 0-1 where 0 is transparent and 1 is opaque.

   # Text color (true=light or false=dark).
   # text_color_light = true